-A co-sourced IT provider will have the resources and capabilities to keep up with the latest developments in enterprise security and threat landscape and are well placed to assist with or take responsibility for IT security within your business.
+A co-sourced IT provider will have the resources to keep up with the latest security developments and are well placed to assist with or take responsibility for IT security.
 Even minor vulnerabilities, such as neglecting to apply the latest patch, can leave your systems open to threats such as malware and ransomware, so IT security is not an area that you want to neglect.

-Many internal IT teams can often find their time eaten up by support issues, meaning they are unable to dedicate time to projects, system improvements and changes which deliver value to your business.
+Many internal IT teams can often find their time eaten up by support issues.
+Leaving them unable to dedicate time to projects, system improvements and changes which deliver value to your business.

 Depending on the structure of your internal team and the skill base you have, one option would be to use your co-sourced partner to manage and fulfil internal service requests, freeing up your team to focus on valuable projects.

-Alternatively, your co-sourced partner could take responsibility for the larger projects while your team focuses on keeping the internal operations running smoothly.
+Alternatively, your co-sourced partner could take responsibility for larger projects while your team focuses on internal operations.

 Why you need an Azure Landing Zone